canwe/blog/_posts/2010-06-05-thank-you-my-readers-this-blog-turns-2-year-old.md

   - two-year
   - year
 ---
-# Thank you my readers!
-This blog turns 2 year old!!

 First of all, let me say a BIG THANKS to all my readers who visited, read my posts, commented,Â  sent me emails, joined my network, subscribed to my postsÂ  (and *some times* clicked on the ads ![:)][1] ).
 Because of all your positive feedback, this blog turns **2 year old** in this month (June 3rd to be exact) .
 Thank you again, my readers.